-To do so, you’ll need to be fluent in Chinese or to hire someone who understands Chinese.
-Cause Taobao store is only available in Chinese…
+To do so, you’ll need to be fluent in Chinese or hire someone who understands Chinese.
+Cause the Taobao store is only available in Chinese…

 Doing E-commerce in China can be very profitable and is the easiest way of selling products in China.
-With an appropriate branding and the good platform choice, you can expect a bright future for your Brand.
+With appropriate branding and a good platform choice, you can expect a bright future for your Brand.

 We are GMA “The Gentlemen Agency”

 - Expert on the Chinese market